Research & Creative Fellowships

 Academic Year Programs

-Applications for spring 2026 will open in mid-late fall 2025.
+Applications for spring 2026 will open in fall 2025.

-- Chancellor's Undergraduate Research Fellowships (open to all Pitt undergraduates)
+Chancellor's Undergraduate Research Fellowships

-- Chancellor's Undergraduate Teaching Fellowships (open to all Pitt undergraduates)
+Chancellor's Undergraduate Teaching Fellowships

-- Community Research Fellowship (open to FHC students only)
+Community Research Fellowship

 The Community Research Fellowship (CRF) is designed to help students research and promote positive social change!
 You will have the opportunity to work with one of the FHC Scholar Communities, a nonprofit partner, or focus on an issue that you are passionate about by creating your own research project.